-Anxiety and depression look different on everyone.
-Some people may be able to put a smile on their face while continuing to live their everyday lives while others, such as me, ends up in the bed all day with the blinds shut.
+Anxiety and depression look different for everyone.
+Some people may be able to put a smile on their faces while continuing to live their everyday lives while others end up in bed all day with the blinds shut.

-Manage Anxiety and Depression With These Tips:
+Manage Anxiety and Depression:

 Write in a Journal